$p$-adic $L$-functions for elliptic curves over global function fields: Introduction

 \begin{myproposition} Suppose $d> e\geq 2$.
-The Iwasawa main conjecture holds over $L$ if and only if the conjecture holds for all $\Z_p^e$-extensions belonging to a given non-empty open subset $O \subset \mho(e,\Gamma)$. \end{myproposition} The proof relies on the specialization formulae and is completed in \S\ref{su:specialcase}.
+The Iwasawa main conjecture holds over $L$ if and only if there is a non-empty Zariski open subset $O \subset \mho(e,\Gamma)$ such that the conjecture holds for all $\Z_p^e$-extensions belonging to $O$. \end{myproposition} The proof relies on the specialization formulae and is completed in \S\ref{su:specialcase}.
 We intentionally divide it into three steps, because the approaches in the first two steps are solely group ring theoretical, and might possibly be useful in other situation.
 See Proposition \ref{p:gen} and Proposition \ref{p:ge}.